The Story of Adele H.: Cast

+François Truffaut has a brief, wordless cameo in the film as an officer Adele mistakes for Pinson in Halifax.

 Production

 Writing about the film, François Truffaut observed:

 Truffaut had to get the rights from Jean Hugo, Victor Hugo's direct descendant.
 He gave his consent after reading a treatment on the condition that Victor Hugo did not appear on screen.

 Finance was originally sought from Warner Bros but they turned it down as being too literary.
 The film was financed by United Artists.
 The original budget was five million francs so the script was simplified to focus more on Adèle.

-Although Truffaut had once promised the role to Catherine Deneuve, he wanted a new star to play the lead.
-He screen tested Stacey Tendeter then was impressed by Isabelle Adjani's performances in La Gifle (1974) and on stage, and decided to cast her.
-She was under contract as a stage actress to the Comédie-Française who refused to release her from her contract.
-It became a legal dispute but in the end Adjani was able to play the part.
+Although Truffaut had once promised the role of Adèle to Catherine Deneuve, he decided he wanted a new star to play the lead.
+He screen-tested Stacey Tendeter, who had co-starred in his 1971 film Two English Girls, but, after seeing Isabelle Adjani's performances in La Gifle (1974) and on stage, he then decided to cast her.
+At that time, Adjani was under contract as a stage actress to the Comédie-Française, which refused to release her from her contract.
+There was a legal dispute, but, in the end, Adjani was able to play the part.

-Filming locations
+Filming

-Most of the exterior scenes were shot on location in Guernsey, Channel Islands.
-Many of the film extras were well-known locals.
-Both Raymond Falla and Sir Cecil de Sausmarez were, at the time, prominent island politicians.
+Filming took place from 8 January to 21 March 1975.
+Most of the film's exterior scenes were shot on location in Guernsey, Channel Islands, and many of the film extras were well-known locals.
+Both Raymond Falla (who portrayed Judge Johnstone) and Sir Cecil de Sausmarez (who portrayed Lenoir, the notary) were, at the time of filming, prominent island politicians.
 Scenes set in Halifax were mainly interiors created in a house in St. Peter Port, Guernsey.
-None of the scenes were filmed in Halifax.
-The Barbados scenes were shot on the island of Gorée off Senegal.
+No filming took place in Halifax.
+The scenes set in Barbados were shot on the island of Gorée off the coast of Senegal.

 As was his custom, Truffaut fell for his leading lady during the shoot.
-However Adjani rebuffed his advances.
-She did not like to rehearse and filming in Guernsey was an intense emotional experience for most of the crew.
+However, Adjani rebuffed his advances.
+She did not like to rehearse, and filming in Guernsey was an intense emotional experience for most of the crew.
 Truffaut later wrote to a friend:

 You mention the pleasure I must have directing Isabelle A. It's the opposite of pleasure, it's daily suffering for me, and almost an agony for her.
 For her profession is her religion, and because of that our shoot is a trial for everyone.
 It would be too easy to say she is difficult, she is not.
 She is different from all the women in this profession and since she isn't even 20, add to all this (to her genius, let's not be afraid of words), an unawareness of others and their vulnerability, which creates an unbelievable tension.

-Instead Adjani had an affair with Bruce Robinson during the making of the film.

-The film was shot in English and French versions.
+The film was shot in both English and French.